© 2009-2018 by Zack Smith. All rights reserved.

 10. Health impactCloud services require Internet access, preferably on the go.
 The problem is that the wireless signals tend to be around 2.4 GHz band, which is microwave radiation.

-People who use microwave-transmitting devices close to their bodies have been shown to be at greater risk of cancers wherever on their body the device was located, according to experts.
-See Dangers of cell phone usage revealed in radiation level studies, Western Edition, 1 July 2013.
+People who use microwave-transmitting devices close to their bodies have been shown to be at greater risk of cancers at sites on their bodies the device were located, according to experts.

 Handy analogyCloud computing is like jumping off of a cliff.
 There are probably 20 reasons why you should not jump off a cliff.
 Here are five: